Skip to content

 Last updated:

 Post-blast investigation operates under constraints that no other forensic discipline shares.
 The evidence has been fragmented, dispersed, and in some cases vaporised.
 The scene may still be structurally unsafe, may contain secondary devices, and is almost always simultaneously a crime scene, a mass-casualty event, and a live intelligence operation.
-The investigative team working at Ground Zero of the Oklahoma City bombing in 1995 recovered 13,000 pieces of evidence; the team working the seven London bombings on 7 July 2005 had to process four simultaneous blast scenes across a city while the city's transit system was shut down and the public was being asked to stay home.
+The scene management methodology common to all these investigations is set out in the topic on post-blast scene methodology: search grid, fragment collection and seat of blast.

-This topic examines six landmark post-blast investigations across four countries.
-Together they illustrate the range of explosive types encountered (ammonium-nitrate fuel oil, military-grade RDX, organic-peroxide primary explosives, commercial pyrotechnic powder), the range of investigative architectures deployed, and the evidential standards required to secure the resulting prosecutions.
+This topic examines six landmark post-blast investigations across four countries, illustrating the range of explosive types encountered (ANFO, military-grade RDX, organic-peroxide primaries, commercial pyrotechnic powder) and the evidential standards required to secure the resulting prosecutions.

 The FBI Explosives Unit, ATF, and the Oklahoma State Bureau of Investigation conducted the post-blast investigation under the direction of FBI Special Agent in Charge Bob Ricks.
 The site was divided into a primary blast-seat grid and an expanded evidence-collection zone.
 More than 13,000 items of evidence were recovered, processed, and catalogued.
 The critical breakthrough in device reconstruction came within hours: the rear axle of the rental truck was found three blocks from the blast seat.
 The axle carried a legible vehicle identification number (VIN), which linked the vehicle to a Ryder rental agency in Kansas, which in turn provided a description of the renter.